openwns/documentation/usersGuide/modules/dll/wifimac/experiment7.rst

 Experiments
 ************

 #.
-Draw a "Configuration Tree": Starting from the configuration class
+Draw a "Configuration Tree" (with pencil & paper): Starting from the configuration class
    in ``Layer2.py``, collect all settings in the sub-configuration and display them in a tree-like structure.
 Alternatively, see :ref:`PyTree`, e.g. for the configuration file of experiment 1,